Grizzled Young Veterans

-Grizzled Young Veterans (also shortened as GYV) are an English professional wrestling tag team consisting of James Drake and Zack Gibson with Isla Dawn serving as their valet.
-Drake and Gibson primarily work as freelancers, appearing on All Elite Wrestling (AEW), its sister promotion Ring of Honor (ROH), and New Japan Pro-Wrestling (NJPW), where they were Strong Openweight Tag Team Champions.
+Grizzled Young Veterans (also shortened as GYV) are an English professional wrestling tag team consisting of James Drake and Zack Gibson.
+Drake and Gibson primarily work as freelancers – predominantly for Ring of Honor (ROH).

 They previously wrestled in WWE, where they are the inaugural NXT UK Tag Team Champions, and later renamed as The Dyad on the NXT brand.
 They won numerous titles in their native England, being three-time Progress Tag Team Champions, and holding the Revolution Pro Wrestling (RevPro) Undisputed British Tag Team Championship once.
 They also run their own promotion in the UK called Burning Heart Pro Wrestling, launched in 2024.

 History

 Progress Wrestling (2017–2019)

 In 2017, Zack Gibson and James Drake formed a villainous tag team called Grizzled Young Veterans.
 Grizzled Young Veterans defeated Chris Brookes and Kid Lykos of CCK to become the Progress Tag Team Champions.
 They successfully defended the titles against Aussie Open at Progress Chapter 59.
 At Chapter 61, Grizzled Young Veterans defeated Moustache Mountain (Tyler Bate & Trent Seven) to retain their championships.
 In 2018, Gibson took part of the Super Strong Style 16 Tournament, defeating Joey Janela in the first round and Pete Dunne by disqualification in the quarter finals before he was eliminated by Kassius Ohno in the semi-finals.